SharePoint/sp-dev-docs/docs/general-development/javascript-user-defined-functions-overview.md

-When the webpage with the Excel Web Access Web Part or embedded workbook renders, you can invoke the JavaScript UDF in the workbook just like any other Excel workbook.
+When the webpage with the Excel Web Access web part or embedded workbook renders, you can invoke the JavaScript UDF in the workbook just like any other Excel workbook.